acse-2020/introduction/_sources/git/github.md

 (new-github)=
 ## Creating a new account

+_Please note the update to the requested format.

 This text is based on the relevant [GitHub documentation](https://docs.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account).
-You will need the application or CID number which Imperial College has issued you.
+You will need the login ID which Imperial College has issued you.

 1. Log out of any existing GitHub accounts.
 2. Go to GitHub's [pricing](https://github.com/pricing) page.
 3. Select 'Join for Free'.
-4. Enter your username as `acse-<your application/CID number>`, so a student with the number 01234567 would use `acse-01234567`
+4. Enter your username as `acse-<your login id>`, so a student with the login `abc2020` would use `acse-abc2020`
 5. Pick a secure password matching either of the patterns on the page.
 6. Complete the verification puzzle to show you aren't a robot and click 'create account'.
 7. You should receive notification that your new accound has been created, as well as a message to allow you to verify your email account.
 Please do so.
 If you have problems with this step, see the [documentation](https://docs.github.com/en/github/getting-started-with-github/verifying-your-email-address).

+### Updating your github username

+If you followed the old version of these instructions, you can update your GitHub username from [this](https://github.com/settings/admin) settings page.
+You should also ensure that your college username is linked to your github account on [this](page).

 ## Practising with Github